developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/guide/setup/index.md

 -----

 ## Manual Deployment
 Enterprise Browser runtimes can be individually pushed to devices from Windows or Mac OS machines and unpackaged by hand on the device.
-After installing the Enterprise Browser (`.msi` or `.dmg`) on the development host as above, perform the steps as indicated for the target platform.
+After installing the Enterprise Browser (`.msi` or `.dmg`) executables on the development host as above, perform the steps as indicated for the target platform.

-Alternatively, Enterprise Browser can be mass-deployed using Zebra [StageNow](/stagenow/2-3/gettingstarted/) or an MDM system.
+Enterprise Browser can be mass-deployed using Zebra [StageNow](/stagenow/2-3/gettingstarted/) or a compatible MDM system.

 &#49;.
 On Windows, go to **Start Menu -> Enterprise Browser -> Resources ->Enterprise Browser Runtimes**.
 On Mac, open **Applications -> Enterprise Browser -> Runtimes**.